-Soon after taking office, Allende’s first step was to implement a socialist programm called La vía chilena al socialismo (“the Chilean Path to Socialism”).
+Soon after taking office, Allende’s first step was to implement a socialist program called La vía chilena al socialismo (“the Chilean Path to Socialism”).

 Main objectives of the plan were:

-- Nationalization of large-scale industries, health care system and educational system
+- Nationalization of large-scale industries, the health care system, and educational system

 - Improvement of the socio-economic welfare of Chile’s poorest citizens by decreasing the unemployment rate